phamngoctan/javascript-playground/javascript-for-beginner/README.md

 # Javascript in 2 days

-## Javascript day 1 - basic course
+## Javascript day 1 and 2 - basic course

 ### Section 1: Getting started
 #### What is Javascript